antwan-twan/Designing-a-smart-oven/README.md

 >
 > :warning: Otherwhise, make sure that your Android Hotspot or WiFi-router is capable of 2,4gHz networking.
 This is the **only way** to connect.

+> :warning: The guide I'm following also states tha you could uncomment some lines of code for Ethernet or FONA config, but skip those both.

+You don't need to change much to the code.

+On line 32 change the <font color= "red">SERVO_PIN</font> to 'D2'